-Electric car batteries, like all lithium batteries lose capacity over time.
-Everyone is familiar with this fact from owning electronic devices such as mobile phone and laptop computers.
+Electric car batteries, like all lithium batteries, lose capacity over time.
+Everyone is familiar with this fact from owning electronic devices such as mobile phones and laptop computers.
 There are many misconceptions and concerns among EV skeptics that batteries degrade quickly, requiring expensive repairs and replacement costs.
 If drivers had to replace their EV batteries as frequently as their phone batteries, that would be a big problem, right?

 Large Fleet Data

 Although electric cars have gone mainstream relatively recently, there is some published data from the Tesla fleet of cars that should help calm some rapid degradation concerns.
-Tesla’s Impact report claims that their Model S and X vehicles are retaining approximately 90% of their usable capacity after travelling 200,000 miles.
+Tesla’s Impact report claims that their Model S and X vehicles are retaining approximately 90% of their usable capacity after traveling 200,000 miles.

 Considering that an average personal car travels that distance over its lifetime, this means batteries are likely to outlast the rest of the electric vehicle in most cases.
 And with gasoline internal combustion cars typically reaching their end-of-life when expensive engine or transmission repairs are required, it is reasonable to think that the simplicity of electric drivetrain will allow most EVs to have longer useful lives beyond 200,000 miles.

 What else can we infer from Tesla’s chart?
 Degradation curve is steeper in the first 50,000 miles, and plateaus for the next 150,000 miles.
 So we would urge EV drivers not to panic if they notice range estimates falling in their first two years or ownership, because the degradation process is not linear.